-Energy Performance Contracting (EPC) offers municipalities an innovative, but still under-used, solution to finance a transition to energy efficient street lighting with energy savings guarantees.
-Street lighting is a good “learning and testing ground” for EPC due to its lower technical and economic complexity compared to building-related EPC.
-Furthermore, the recent market introduction of LED technology offers high energy and cost savings with comparatively short pay-back times.
+Street lighting is a good “learning and testing ground” for EPC due to its lower technical and economic complexity (compared to building-related EPC).
+Furthermore, the recent market introduction of LED technology for street lighting offers high energy and cost savings with comparatively short pay-back times.
 Energy performance contracting can be a very good solution to make street lighting refurbishment happen: guaranteed energy services in the form of EPC work best in cases of high energy and costs savings potentials.